idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 # Some more thoughts

-- Even though Bethany Bongiorno mentioend in her tweet that it is not their goal at all to solve smartphone addiction, I really would use it just to avoid my smartphone :).
-No one is going to learn and control themselves from screentime measures :).
-People, including kids, have been having hardtime time to escape from infinite scrolling.
+- Even though Bethany Bongiorno mentioned in her tweet that it is not their goal at all to solve smartphone addiction, I really would use it just to avoid my smartphone :).
+No one is going to learn and control themselves from screen time measures :).
+People, including kids, have been having hard time time to escape from infinite scrolling.
 My mom sends me funny videos or jokes late in the nights :).

 - I am up for the "all cloud" architecture of it. <img align="right" width="250" height="140.75" src="/assets/images/aipin/hpelite.webp">But, those chips with the disk that is running the Android based CosmOS is capable of driving a display.
 Connecting the device to a display and using it like a desktop is another experience.
 Just like Samsung's DeX or HP's Elite X3.